-- (a) Grounds for standing.
-The petitioner must certify that the patent for which review is sought is available for post-grant review and that the petitioner is not barred or estopped from requesting a post-grant review of the patent. - (b) Identification of challenge.
+(a) Grounds for standing.
+The petitioner must demonstrate that the patent for which review is sought is a covered business method patent, and that the petitioner meets the eligibility requirements of § 42.302.

+(b) Identification of challenge.
 Provide a statement of the precise relief requested for each claim challenged.
-The statement must identify the following: - (1) The claim; - (2) The specific statutory grounds permitted under paragraph (2) or (3) of 35 U.S.C.
-282(b) on which the challenge to the claim is based; - (3) How the challenged claim is to be construed.
-Where the claim to be construed contains a means-plusfunction or step-plus-function limitation as permitted under 35 U.S.C.
-112, sixth paragraph, the construction of the claim must identify the specific portions of the specification that describe the structure, material, or acts corresponding to each claimed function;
+The statement must identify the following:

+(1) The claim;

+(2) The specific statutory grounds permitted under paragraph (2) or (3) of 35 U.S.C.
+282(b) on which the challenge to the claim is based;

+(3) How the challenged claim is to be construed.
+Where the claim to be construed contains a means-plus-function or step-plus-function limitation as permitted under 35 U.S.C.
+112, paragraph 6, the construction of the claim must identify the specific portions of the specification that describe the structure, material, or acts corresponding to each claimed function;